DensoITLab/sas_/README.md

 ![sas_alg](./assets/sas.png)

-SAS expands representational capacity by projecting inputs into a higher-dimensional, structured-sparse space.
-This enables a wider weight matrix to process sparse activations at unchanged FLOPs, and the resulting flexibility lets the network select the appropriate weights depending on its input—thereby improving accuracy.
+SAS expands representational capacity by projecting inputs into a higher-dimensional, structured-sparse space.This is equivalent to selecting the appropriate weights depending on its input—thereby improving accuracy while keeping the same FLOPs.

 ##